• Skip to primary navigation

 • Store in a cool, dry, well-ventilated place, like a pantry or a mesh bag.

-• Keep them away from potatoes, which release moisture and gases that can cause onions to spoil faster.
+• Keep them away from potatoes, which release moisture and gases that can speed up spoilage.

 • Shelf life: 2-3 months if stored properly.